-- In addition to the Writing Requirement S/U template, instructors of Writing Requirement classes must provide students with a rubric or detailed explanation of their evaluation criteria for written documents. - Instructors must list information on, or link to, the university's Reading and Writing Center. - Instructors must include a writing or style manual in the syllabus, and recommend or highly recommend that students purchase it.
-In addition, instructors are encouraged to recommend websites for writing support.
+- In addition to the Gordon Rule S/U template, instructors of Gordon Rule classes must provide students with a rubric or detailed explanation of their evaluation criteria for written documents. - Instructors must list information on, or link to, the university's Reading and Writing Center. - Instructors must include a writing or style manual in the syllabus, and recommend or highly recommend that students purchase it.
+In addition, instructors can recommend websites for writing support.

-Procedures for Returning Graded Writing Requirement Assignments
+Procedures for Returning Graded Assignments